 81. From this state, the mind is governed, by the perception of our interpretative method of exploration.

-82. There is nothing that is fanciful or fallacious about cognisance, when the argument is that it sustains the vital progress of the mind.
+82. There is nothing that is fanciful or fallacious about consciousness, when the argument is that it sustains the vital progress of the mind.

 83. Therefore, it accompanies the state of our awareness, with such a critical association to this philosophy.

-84. Philosophy teaches us that we as persons are very conscious of the relativity of the level of cognisance.
+84. Philosophy teaches us that we as persons are very conscious of the relativity of the level of consciousness.

 85. It is analogous to the concurrence of the events that have suddenly allowed us to expedite the process of our alterity.